Edinam27/fin_planner-2.0/readme.md

-Here's a comprehensive README.md for the Financial Life Planner application:

 # Financial Life Planner

 A comprehensive financial management application built with Streamlit that helps users track expenses, manage investments, and achieve financial goals.